-If you wish to experience more peace in your life, it is helpful to adopt some form of daily spiritual practice.
-I would recommend mindfulness meditation for its simplicity and wonderful benefits.
+If you wish to experience more peace in your life, it’s helpful to adopt some form of spiritual practice.
+I’d recommend mindfulness meditation for its simplicity and wonderful benefits.

 Stress arises when we become trapped in the mind’s web of worries and concerns.
-Meditation is a tool for helping you break the habit of dwelling in the mind.
+Meditation is a tool for helping you break the habit of getting lost in unproductive thinking.

 When you withdraw your attention from the mind, it becomes quiet.
-Peace is a natural by-product.
+Peace is the natural by-product.

 It is who you are in the absence of thinking.
 You don’t have to create it.
-You only have to be still enough to experience what is always there.
+You just have to be still enough to experience what is always there.